Colin-Cai-jin/sed-weiqi/README.md

 # End the game
 We can input `score` to lead the game to counting.
 In counting, we can input two numbers for the coordinate to clear the dead stones.
 After we cleared all the , we can input `end` to count the result.
 We use Chinese rules(3+3/4) bcause it is simplier than the others.
+At last, we can input a file name to save the chess manual to it.